Monterey Institute Students enrolled in long or short term programs are required to have health insurance. Read below for more detailed information.

 - Waive out of the Student Health Insurance Plan by providing proof of existing health insurance.
 In the case of international students, government or socialized healthcare provided by your home countries is acceptable, provided that it includes coverage in the United States.

 This step is required each semester unless selecting the annual option when enrolling or waiving.
 This must be completed by 4:00 pm on the first day of classes.
-Students with pending financial aid reimbursement for health insurance may enroll in or waive out of the plan up until the 15th day of classes.
-Failure to do so could result in the revocation of the funds allocated to you by the Financial Aid Office.
+Students with pending financial aid reimbursement for health insurance have until the 15th day of classes to enroll in or waive out of the plan.

 Students who do not meet the Health Insurance Requirement by the 15th day of classes will have a hold placed on their account which can impact the ability to register, make changes to his/her schedule, etc.

-For a general summary of the MIIS Student Health Insurance Plan, please see the 2013-2014 Student Health Insurance Plan Summary.
+For an overview of the MIIS Student Health Insurance Plan, please see the 2014-2015 Student Health Insurance Plan Overview.

 Private Health Insurance

 Should you decide to opt-out of the MIIS Student Health Insurance plan you still need to provide proof of health insurance.
 Students who are opting out of the MIIS insurance plan, but have not yet obtained private insurance must do so before 4:00 pm on the first day of classes.
 The following are helpful links for obtaining private health insurance:

 Health Plan One: Online health insurance marketplace for individuals, families, and small groups/businesses.
 It also serves as an educational source for all health care topics.
 They do not endorse one specific policy.
 Instead, they educate students on their options, both while currently enrolled and options for after they graduate.

 EHealthInsurance.com: Online tool for finding health insurance.